vchacin/Drum-Kit/README.md

 Thank you for your interest in my project.

-We've got a number of keys that represent different drums in a typical drum set.

-And when you click on any of these buttons then you'll get the corresponding sound of the drum.
+We've got a number of keys that represent different drums in a typical drum set and when you click on any of these buttons then you'll get the corresponding sound of the drum.

-And in addition you can also use the keys on the keyboard.
+In addition you can also use the keys on the keyboard.

 It is made with HTML, CSS, JavaScript.